There are many misconceptions about SIP. Below are a few questions that aim at addressing your doubts about SIP:

-The exit load of an SIP depends entirely on the mutual fund.
+The exit load of a SIP depends entirely on the mutual fund.
 If the mutual fund specifies an exit load for a period, then there will be an exit load on the SIP also.
 Most equity funds have an exit load of 1% if redeemed before a year from investment and no exit load if redeemed after a year.
 The exit load is calculated upon the value being redeemed.

-Example: If there is an exit load of 1% if redeemed before a year from investment, and you are redeeming ₹100000 before a year, then, the exit load will be 1% of the total redeemed amount.
+Example: If there is an exit load of 1% if redeemed before a year from an investment, and you are redeeming ₹100000 before a year, then, the exit load will be 1% of the total redeemed amount.
 The amount, in this case, will be ₹1000.